Dat1606/freqtrade/docs/includes/pairlists.md

 This filter allows freqtrade to ignore pairs until they have been listed for at least `min_days_listed` days.

+On the other hands, newly listed pairs often have better performance than older pairs.
+Now you can filter only newly listed pairs using `max_days_listed` days (defaults to `300`).

+This allows freqtrade to ignore pairs if they have been listed on the exchange for more than `min_days_listed` days.

 #### PerformanceFilter

 Sorts pairs by past trade performance, as follows: